Ideal duration: 1 day

-Badrinath Temple has a Tapt Kund, a hot water spring which is considered to have medicinal values.
+Badrinath Temple has a Tapt Kund, a hot sulphur spring that is considered to have medicinal values.
 River Alaknanda is known to originate from here.
-The vibrant festivals of Mata Murti Ka Mela and the Badri Kedar Festival give you another reason to visit the temple.
-Both these festivals are celebrated with vim and vigour.
-The temple with its purity and serene beauty brings you to a different world, bereft of chaos and sin.
+The festivals of Mata Murti Ka Mela and the Badri Kedar Festival give you another reason to visit the temple.

 Compare quotes from upto 3 travel agents for free